Create comparison report with command line client

 This can be quite useful if you plan to write a batch to compare multiple data sets and you would like to separate the comparison reports in some way.

-By default, SelectCompare names the data comparison export after the data comparison project name and appends current timestamp to the file name:
+By default, SelectCompare names the data comparison export after the data comparison project name and appends the current timestamp to the file name:

 sccmd compare --project-id 1 --export-to-excel --column-order=ABAB